LPSCRYPT/dpost-alpha/README.md

 * `removeUser`: 2 hours.
 Removes the specified `Crewmate`.
 May only be called by `Captains`.
 * `removePost`: 2 hours.
 Removes the specified post.
 May only be called by `Captains`.

+NOTE: For ease of use and testing by d'Org members, I changed the 2 hour wait times to 1 minute, and the 4 hour wait times to 2 minutes.

 ## Future Development

 If the d'Org community finds this dapp useful, a migration onto xDAI would make it cheaper and more accessible. `Captains` and `Users` can be intitialized from existing members of the d'Org team.
 To retain privacy of posts, they could be stored on a server and only accessed by verified users.
 In this case, the contract would store all of the metadata of d'Post, but none of the post content.